* Bacardi sale in US of Havana Club rum is allowed

 Pernod is likely to appeal the ruling, the latest legal twist in a decades-long trademark dispute.

-Tuesday’s ruling by U.S. District Judge Sue Robinson in Wilmington, Delaware, was the latest in more than 13 years of U.S. litigation between the companies over which company controls the trademarked name.
+Tuesday’s ruling by U.S. District Judge Sue Robinson in Wilmington, Delaware is the latest in more than 13 years of U.S. litigation between the companies over which company controls the trademarked name.

-In its 2006 lawsuit filed federal court in Wilmington, Delaware, Pernod Ricard USA LLC claimed Bacardi USA Inc had no right to use the Havana Club trademark where it had begun in Florida selling rum under that name.
+In its 2006 lawsuit filed in Wilmington, Delaware federal court, Pernod Ricard USA LLC claimed Bacardi USA Inc had no right to use the Havana Club trademark, where it had begun in Florida selling rum under that name.

 Pernod, which sold 3.4 million cases of Havana Club during its last fiscal year, also accused Bacardi of false advertising by misleading consumers into believing that its rum is made in Cuba, as Pernod’s is, when in fact it is made in Puerto Rico.

 But Robinson concluded that Bacardi’s rum has a Cuban heritage, having derived from a family recipe first used in that country around 1930, roughly three decades before Fidel Castro took power.

 In her 22-page ruling, Robinson also found that because Bacardi’s labels “truthfully (and prominently)” show that its rum is “distilled and crafted in Puerto Rico,” its labeling is neither false nor misleading.